clusterio/clusterio/packages/controller/README.md

 # Clusterio Controller

 Communication hub for Clusterio clusters.
-The controller forwards data between Clusterio slaves connected to it and allows the cluster to be remotely managed through WebSocket connections to it either by using the included web interface or the Clusterio ctl command line utility.
+The controller forwards data between Clusterio hosts connected to it and allows the cluster to be remotely managed through WebSocket connections to it either by using the included web interface or the Clusterio ctl command line utility.

 # Usage